 We continue to support Busoga Trust as a church, a charity that works in Uganda to provide sufficient safe and sustainable sources of drinking water.
 The Trust runs community education programmes and provides technical support to improve sanitation and hygiene.

 In January 2019, we were privileged to be joined by Richard Rukundo, Children and Young people’s lead for the Church of Uganda.
 We were encouraged to hear about his faith and the work he is doing supporting and championing young people in Uganda.
 Later in the year we again visited our link parish of Naminage, Uganda.
 This was a successful trip, deepening our relationships, knowledge and understanding.
 Some of us went on to spend time with Richard and his team and we were pleased to have the opportunity to give practical support to his ministry across Uganda.
 We are currently hoping to host a team from Naminage here in the future.

-From 26 February to 9 March, a 7 members of our congregation here at Ascension will be travelling out to the small rural community of Naminage, Uganda, our link parish.
+From 26 February to 9 March 2017, 7 members of our congregation visited the small rural community of Naminage, Uganda, our link parish.